nodejs/node-report/README.md

 reports can be triggered on unhandled exceptions, fatal errors, signals and calls to a JavaScript API.

-Supports Node.js versions 4, 6 and 8 on AIX, Linux, MacOS, SmartOS and Windows.
+Supports Node.js versions 8, 10 and 12 on AIX, Linux, macOS, SmartOS and
+Windows.
+Node.js 12 and later contain similar functionality in the built-in [Diagnostic Report][] feature.

 ## Usage